Shopify/shadowenv/README.md

 ```

 The intention isn't really for users to write these files directly, nor to commit them to
-repositories, but for other tool authors to generate configuration on the user's machine.
-Before
+repositories , but for other tool authors to generate configuration on the user's machine.

-v1.0, we'll likely add `.shadowenv.d/*` as a concept.
+## `.shadowenv.d`

+The `.shadowenv.d` directory will generally exist at the root of your repository (in the same
+directory as `.git`.

+We *strongly* recommend creating `gitignore`'ing everything under `.shadowenv.d` (`echo '*'
+> .shadowenv.d/.gitignore`).

+A `.shadowenv.d` will contain any number of `*.scm` files.
+These are evaluated in the order in which
+the OS returns when reading the directory: generally alphabetically.
+We *strongly* recommend using
+a prefix like `090_something.scm` to make it easy to maintain ordering.

+`.shadowenv.d` will also contain a `trust-<fingerprint>` file if it has been marked as trusted. (see
+the trust section later on).

 ## Language